 Several years later when I became a full time photographer I joined my state and local photography groups which were the Professional Photographers Association of PA and the Northeast Pennsylvania Professional Photographers Association.
 This helped expand my knowledge even more.

 I also attended the Triangle Institute of Professional Photography in Pittsburgh, PA several times.
-This is an excellent 5 day learning program that could definitely get you to pro status in no time.
-This is affiliated with the PPA.
+This was an excellent 5 day learning program that could definitely get you to pro status in no time.
+This was affiliated with the PPA.
 As the name implies, Triangle draws most of it’s members from the Tri-State area of Pennsylvania, Ohio and West Virginia.
+Unfortunately Triangle Institute of Professional Photography recently closed their doors.
 Many other states have similar learning programs so check this out in your area.